Tips on how to dress like a 1940s Femme Fatale!

 Phylis Dietrichson is one of my favourite evil characters from the 1940s.
 Her wardrobe and hairstyle are immaculate.

 In the picture, I’m wearing a 1940s skirt suit with huge shoulder pads paired with a 1940s hat with a veil.
-Let’s face it, at my age I should be wearing a veil all the time. 🙂
+Let’s face it, at my age I should be wearing a veil all the time.

 One of my all-time favourite 1940s dresses.

 Love is a fire.
-But whether it is going to warm your hearth or burn down your house, you can never tell.
+But whether it is going to warm your heart or burn down your house, you can never tell.

 Joan Crawford

-If you are new to the world of vintage, and instead of diving right into shopping for authentic 1940s pieces, you want to start with something vintage-inspired, there are few brands I can wholeheartedly recommend.
+If you are new to the world of vintage, and instead of diving right into shopping for authentic 1940s pieces, you want to start with something vintage-inspired, there are a few brands I can wholeheartedly recommend.

-THE HOUSE OF FOXY
+THE RETRO FEMME FATALE WITH THE HOUSE OF FOXY

 The House of Foxy has many wonderful vintage-inspired clothes worthy of a Femme Fatale.
-I’m a big fan of their 1940s style blouses.
+I’m a big fan of their 1940s-style blouses.
 One thing to note, I always replace contemporary buttons with original 1930s ones for a more unique look.

-I’m wearing a 1940s inspired blouse from the House of Foxy paired with the 1952 Handmacher skirt.
+I’m wearing a 1940s-inspired blouse from the House of Foxy paired with the 1952 Handmacher skirt.

 FREDDIES OF PINEWOOD

-The Spellbound blouse by Freddies of Pinewood is a true wardrobe staple for the 1940s Femme Fatale look, regardless of the colour.
 As you can see in the picture below, I own one in a lovely shade of pink, and I’m also desperately waiting for the brand to re-stock the Burgundy-Pacific Spellbound.
-I paired the pink perfection with the most magnificent Edwardian inspired hat from Birds and Fresia.
+I paired the pink perfection with the most magnificent Edwardian-inspired hat from Birds and Fresia.

-Birds and Fresia Edwardian-inspired hat paired with Freddies of Pinewood blouse in the most delicious shade of pink.
+- Freddies of Pinewood blouse in the most delicious shade of pink.

 HELEN MOORE